location28 N. 1st St., Suite 101, Geneva, IL 60134

 Understand how bankruptcy might impact you

-Posted on April 07,2020 in Uncategorized
+Posted on April 07, 2020 in Bankruptcy

 Life's circumstances sometimes aren't the best.
 When your money is impacted by things out of your control, you might feel helpless.
 You know that your bills need to be paid, but you don't have a way to make that happen.
 Your focus then becomes making sure that you're doing your best to take care of necessities.
 Other bills, such as credit cards and medical accounts, might go untouched.